Val Holmes –

 Val’s studies and continued enthusiasm to discover means that she has a lots of design skills and well as textile techniques to share with students.
 She is used to helping each student in just the right way to bring out the best in them, putting novices at their ease, and helping the more experienced to discover their own pathway.

 In 2005 Val and Claude moved to Luçon, to la Villa des Roses.
 THus there are two studios, one for textiles and one for printing, and 8 ensuite bedrooms for students.
-Their work is on permanent display and can be viewed by rendezvous.
+Their work was now on permanent display and could be viewed by rendezvous.

 Val drawing at Les Sables d’Olonne